 - Queensland Gallery of Modern Art: European Masterpieces from the Metropolitan Museum of Art, New York

-Following some time at leisure for lunch we visit the Queensland Art Gallery where we tour the Australian Collection which includes works by Gordon Bennett, Arthur Boyd, Rupert Bunny, William Dobell, Ian Fairweather, Ethel Carrick Fox, R. Godfrey Rivers, Sam Fullbrook, Vida Lahey and Sidney Nolan.
+Today we visit the Queensland Art Gallery where we tour the Australian Collection which includes works by Gordon Bennett, Arthur Boyd, Rupert Bunny, William Dobell, Ian Fairweather, Ethel Carrick Fox, R. Godfrey Rivers, Sam Fullbrook, Vida Lahey and Sidney Nolan.
 There are also landscapes painted by Conrad Martens at ‘Coochin Coochin’ and in the nearby McPherson Range.
 We also view the Indigenous Collection which tells the story of Namatjira and features his early works, along with works by those he influenced.

 Noosa Heads – 1 night